Generative AI in Healthcare – Doctors’ Perspectives and Statistical Insights

 • In another study, 85% of 100 surgeons, anesthesiologists, and nurses found alerts useful for early detection of complications.

-However, in research projects focused on the adoption of AI in radiology and the integration of machine learning into clinical operations, medical doctors and nursing staff viewed AI as precise and grounded in ample scientific proof when it came to diagnosis, impartiality, and information quality.
+Research projects focused on the adoption of AI in radiology and the integration of machine learning into clinical operations, medical doctors and nursing staff viewed AI as precise and grounded in ample scientific proof when it came to diagnosis, impartiality, and information quality.

 What worries do doctors have about AI in medicine?